 Marriott also agreed to pay a $52 million fine to 49 states and the District of Columbia to resolve similar data security allegations.

-Three large data breaches occurred at Marriott and its subsidiary, Starwood Hotels and Resorts Worldwide, from 2014 to 2020, impacting more than 344 million customers worldwide, the FTC said in a statement on Wednesday.
+Three large data breaches occurred at Marriott and its subsidiary, Starwood Hotels and Resorts Worldwide, from 2014 to 2020, affecting more than 344 million customers worldwide, the FTC said in an Oct.
+9 statement.

-The data breaches happened owing to the companies’ “failure to implement reasonable data security,” the commission said.
+The data breaches happened owing to the companies’ “failure to implement reasonable data security,” according to the commission.

 “Marriott’s poor security practices led to multiple breaches affecting hundreds of millions of customers,” said Samuel Levine, director of the FTC’s Bureau of Consumer Protection.
 “The FTC’s action today, in coordination with our state partners, will ensure that Marriott improves its data security practices in hotels around the globe.”